Eye HealthLifestyle Topics

 - Copper oxide (2 mg).

-People who smoke should ask their physician before taking the AREDS supplement, because one of the ingredients has been associated with a higher risk of lung cancer in smokers.
-An alternate version of the supplement formulated to be safe for smokers is available.
+People who smoke should ask their physician before taking the original AREDS supplement, because one of the ingredients, beta carotene, as been associated with a higher risk of lung cancer in smokers or people who have recently quit smoking.
+An alternate version of the original AREDS supplement formulated to be safe for smokers is available.
 Your Eye M.D. can give you more information on this option.

 As you think about ways to improve your eye health, remember: vitamins and nutritional supplements are not a cure for eye disease, nor will they give you back vision that you may have already lost.
 But good nutrition at all ages is vital for your entire body, and plays an important role in maintaining healthy eyes.
 Talk with your Eye M.D. about any concerns you have about your eye health.